cometbeetle/compuclick/README.md

 ![COMPUCLICK Title Screen](https://raw.githubusercontent.com/cometbeetle/compuclick/main/docs/GitHub-image.PNG)

 The project was built in Java version 21 using [IntelliJ IDEA](https://www.jetbrains.com/idea/) by JetBrains, and can be compiled by importing the project into IntelliJ, or by simply running `javac Main.java` within the `src` folder.
+Run the compiled code with `java Main`.

 ### Program Specifications

 - [View the PDF Here](https://github.com/cometbeetle/compuclick/blob/main/docs/COMPUCLICK%20Program%20Specifications.pdf)

-### Instructions
+### Gameplay Instructions

 The game is designed to be intuitive to play, and works like this: